 Indian Gaming Industry Brings Arguments to GST Case at SC

-The legal challenges against the active indirect tax regime in India over wagers in casinos, horse races, lotteries, and online money games and its retrospective application for the period before October 2023 received more light in the beginning of August, when one more case was added to the batch of writ petitions against the DGGI (Directorate General of GST Intelligence, India’s primary indirect tax enforcement authority) pending at the Supreme Court.
+The legal challenges against India’s indirect tax regime on wagers in casinos, horse races, lotteries, and online money games are gaining attention.
+This includes the retrospective application for the period before October 2023.
+In early August, online gaming companies added another case to the batch of writ petitions against the DGGI.
+The DGGI, or Directorate General of GST Intelligence, is India’s primary indirect tax enforcement authority.
+These cases are currently pending at the Supreme Court.

 Xeta Networks ₹300 Crore Case Tagged with Gameskraft Batch

-On the 2nd of August 2024, the Supreme Court three-member bench comprising the Chief Justice of India (CJI) Dhananjaya Y. Chandrachud and justices Jamshed Burjor Pardiwala and Manoj Misra heard the plea by Xeta Networks Private Limited (Xeta) and ordered the case to be tagged with the other litigations revolving around the 28% gaming GST over full ticket value.
+On August 2, 2024, the Supreme Court heard a plea from Xeta Networks Private Limited (Xeta).
+The three-member bench included Chief Justice of India Dhananjaya Y. Chandrachud and justices Jamshed Burjor Pardiwala and Manoj Misra.
+They ordered to tag Xeta’s case with other cases related to the 28% gaming GST over the full ticket value.

-Xeta received their show-cause notice (SCN) from the DGGI on the 30th of November 2023, alleging GST evasion to the tune of ₹300 crore through the Poker Dangal game for the period between December 2017 and September 2020.
+Xeta received a show-cause notice (SCN) from the DGGI on November 30, 2023.
+The notice alleged GST evasion of ₹300 crore through the Poker Dangal game.
+This period covers December 2017 to September 2020.

 Not Just the Retrospective Action, Any GST on Prize Money Is Unconstitutional

-Like the other industry players, Xeta’s petition challenges not only the retrospective application of the 2023 amendments to GST legislation and the received show-cause notice but also the constitutional validity of Goods and Services Tax being levied on actionable claims.
+Xeta’s petition, like those of other industry players, challenges the retrospective application of the 2023 GST amendments.
+It also questions the constitutional validity of the Goods and Services Tax on actionable claims.

-“Interestingly, the provisions for valuation of online gaming services have been incorporated only from 2023 and any demand with respect to the earlier periods is not sustainable as the provisions for Online Gaming companies are incorporated only with effect from 29th September, 2023,” prominent Indian lawyer Abhishek A. Rastogi, who represented Xeta at the hearing on August 2nd, told the Supreme Court bench.
+“Interestingly, the provisions for valuation of online gaming services have been incorporated only from 2023.
+Any demand regarding earlier periods is not sustainable as the provisions for online gaming companies are incorporated only from 29th September 2023,” prominent Indian lawyer Abhishek A. Rastogi said.
+He represented Xeta at the hearing on August 2nd.

-Xeta’s counsel pointed out that the DGGI was not interested in taxing the company’s revenues but wanted to tax the betting amounts that players use to play with, and the SCN demanded a 28% tax on the supply of actionable claims.
+Xeta’s counsel noted that the DGGI showed no interest in taxing the company’s revenues.
+Instead, it aimed to tax the betting amounts that players use.
+The SCN demanded a 28% tax on the supply of actionable claims.

-The writ petition claimed that the imposition of GST on actionable claims contained in Section 9 when read together with Section 2(52) of the CGST Act, 2017, is beyond the legislative competence of the National Parliament.
+The writ petition argued that imposing GST on actionable claims in Section 9, when read with Section 2(52) of the CGST Act, 2017, exceeds the legislative competence of the National Parliament.

-Lawyer Rastogi’s plea also challenges the constitutional validity of Section 15(5) of said Act as it delegates excessive power to determine the value of taxable supply, violating articles 14, 19, and 21 of the Constitution, as well as Section 74 of the CGST Act and Rule 31A(3) of the CGST Rules
+Lawyer Rastogi’s plea also contests the constitutional validity of Section 15(5) of the Act.
+It delegates excessive power to determine the value of taxable supply.
+This, he argued, violates Articles 14, 19, and 21 of the Constitution, as well as Section 74 of the CGST Act and Rule 31A(3) of the CGST Rules.

 Where Is the Actionable Claim?

 “If one assumes there is an actionable claim, who is supplying it to whom?
 Where is the supply of actionable claims?”
-Senior Advocate Harish Salve, appearing for some of the petitioners, asked the Supreme Court in January.
+Senior Advocate Harish Salve, representing some petitioners, asked the Supreme Court in January.

 Now, lawyer Abhishek Rastogi continued with the same question, arguing that the transactions between the platform provider and the players do not constitute a supply of actionable claim, as provided for in Section 2(1) of the CGST ACT when read with Section 3 of the Transfer of Property Act, 1882.